UMD: A Globally Connected University

 UMD and non-UMD sophomores, juniors, and seniors are eligible to apply to this program.

-You must have successfully completed SPAN301 or SPAN303 prior to the start of the program.
+You must have successfully completed SPAN301 and preferably also SPAN303 prior to the start of the program.

 After you commit to the program, Education Abroad will enroll you two courses for a total of six (6) UMD credits.
 All students will be enrolled in: